shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 ## Wrap Up

 Obviously, this was just an introduction to the setup of using serverless functions in Ember and Glimmer.
 We've only scratched the suface of what you can do with serverless functions or what the tradeoffs are of using them.

+In the future we may explore those issues and some more customized options for development and deployment if you don't want to use one of the two platforms discussed here.

 Hopefully, this helps you in your exploration of serverless functions with Ember and Glimmer.